Tackling dangerous driving behaviour

 - offences are spotted

-From the HGV cab's elevated position, officers can spot and record unsafe driving behaviour – whatever vehicle the motorist is driving.
-They can pass details to other police cars for follow up action.
+We supply HGV camera cabs to police forces.
+From the HGV cab's elevated position, officers can spot and record evidence of risky driving behaviour – whatever vehicle the motorist is driving.

 Consequences for drivers range from warnings to fixed penalty notices, court summons or arrest.